| What

 though the entire share holding of the company

 changed hands.
+LEE V

-LEES AIR FARMING LTD (1961) AC 12
+LEES AIR FARMING LTD (1961) AC 12 Fact Lee who was a

 pilot who conducted an aerial top-dressing